man0n0n0/photobooth_musee_BD/README.md

 # overall description
-The following material is a special commition for Stephan Noel and le musée de la bande-dessinée for an early march exhibiton about the comics-streap mean of production
+The following material is a special commition for le musée de la bande-dessinée for an early march exhibiton about the comics-streap mean of production

 # bom
 - raspberrypi > 3+